CoralAmino - Free Form Amino Acid Supplement

-Target Feeding (recommended): Pour 1 ml (~20 drops) into a small container and suck a portion into feeding device, then slowly discharge contents 2 - 4” upstream of target organism(s).
-Repeat these steps as deemed necessary.
-Do not place the glass dropper directly into aquarium water unless you plan to thoroughly rinse it (inside and outside) with fresh water before placing dropper back into bottle; failure to do so will contaminate the product and encourage it to decompose.
+Target Feeding (recommended): Pour 1 ml (~20 drops) into a small container and suck a portion into feeding device, then slowly discharge contents 2 - 4” upstream of the target organism(s).
+Repeat these steps as deemed necessary, and based on heavy coral load.
+You may increase the dosage up to the Maximum dose, see below.

 Caution - Keep out of reach of children.
 Not for human consumption.Detailed information on this product and its’ use can be found on our website.

 Guaranteed Analysis - Moisture (max) 99.00%, crude protein (min) 1.00%, crude fat (min) 0%, crude fiber (min) 0%

 Ingredients - Purified water, proprietary complex of free-form amino acids.

 Brightwell Aquatics CoralAminō is a complex that closely approximates ratios of amino acids present in many species of stony corals; the formulation is based upon extensive research conducted on tropical coral reefs by oceanographic researchers.
 While the ratios of amino acids present in coral tissue vary between species, general ratios are approximately maintained, enabling an effective average to be created that will benefit not only stony corals, but also soft corals, solitary, and colonial polyps (e.g. Xenia, Anthelia, Zoanthus, Discoma, Actinodiscus, etc.).
 The amino acids are present in their most elementary form (”free-form”) rather than being accounted for by their presence in a food or complex nutrient; in this fashion, they are readily available to corals and their allies.
 The main benefit of this quality is the ease in which corals can assimilate the amino acids into their tissue for the purpose of growth and tissue repair.
 Secondary benefits of some amino acids are their role in enhancing the coloration of corals.

 Corals maintained under optimal chemical and environmental conditions are able to reproduce (both sexually and asexually) more rapidly when the required nutrients are available.
-The presence of these free-form amino acids is particularly important to corals that have undergone, or will undergo, fragmenting or other means of propagation in which some amount of tissue is damaged.
+The presence of these free-form amino acids is particularly important to corals that have undergone or will undergo, fragmenting or other means of propagation in which some amount of tissue is damaged.